Nithin1297/MEAN/July-25/notes25.md

 - go to netlify
 - add new site -> import from existing project
 - click on github
-- alick on configure netlofy app on github
+- click on configure netlify app on github
-- give repositories os selected repositories
+- give repositories as selected repositories
 - make sure all the code in master branch
 - build cmd -> CI = false npm run build